 - And lastly, the Xunta de Galicia has produced a document "Emergency Guidebook for Pilgrims on the Way of St. James."
 It's filled with good practical ideas and planning and preparation and important information about safety.

-The Colorado Front Range Chapter schedules walks, talks, potlucks and much more!
+The Colorado Front Range Chapter schedules walks, talks, online events, potlucks and much more!

 To see what we’re doing, please visit the Local Chapter Events Calendar and select our chapter name in the "All Events Category" pull-down menu.
 This will filter to display only our chapter's events.